PhoenixTales/wiki.gothicarchive.org/factions.md

 ## Mercenaries
 - in German version of `Sleeper's Ban` known as `Söldnergilde`
-- in final released version of Gothic I known as `The Guards`
+- in final released version of Gothic I known as `The Guards Of Old Camp`
 - `the group that, put the Barons' ideas into practice.`

 ## Nobility